sombriks/enterprise-kotlin-handbook/docs/0015-databases.md

 ```

 But beware!
 Primary and unique keys will complain about duplicate values and
 your insert will fail.
-The psichology id thing, remember?
+The [id thing][0626] from psychology, remember?

 ```sql
 insert into friends(id, name, email)